Beating Candidiasis (fungal infection) with Breastfeeding-Friendly Supplements

 Cautions: do not combine grapefruit seed extract with domperidone or fluconazole.

-Caprylic Acid is that part of coconut oil that is most strongly antifungal.
-Many people find caprylic acid to be particularly powerful.
+Caprylic Acid is the part of coconut oil that is most strongly antifungal, and it is experienced as being particularly potent and often causing “die-off.”
 Start slowly, just one capsule a day.
-If you do not experience “die-off” (see below), continue increasing the dosage.
+If you do not experience a “die-off” (see below), continue increasing the dosage to tolerance.

 Turmeric: To fully eradicate a fungal infection, we have to dissolve the biofilms where they hide throughout the body.
 Some enzymes achieve this, and another way is to use turmeric.
 It is antifungal, antibacterial, a biofilm-buster, plus it supports lactation.